linobollansee/the-luxury-blog/README.md

 ### Luxury Blog Logo

 A beautifully designed, luxury-inspired logo greets you upon arrival.
 The logo sets a refined tone from the start, reflecting the elegance and high-end appeal of the content waiting for you within.
+It can be clicked to go to the home page.
 (User Story 1.1: Design Front-End for a Data-Driven Web Application)

 ![Luxury Blog Logo](readme/images/luxury-blog-logo.png)